nhsconnect/FHIR-NRLS-API/pages/overview/overview_guide_versioning.md

 A pre-release version MAY be denoted by appending a hyphen (see [Semantic Versioning - Item 9](https://semver.org/spec/v2.0.0.html#spec-item-9)).

-For examples: 1.0.0-alpha.1 is a valid pre-release version.
+For example: 1.0.0-alpha.1 is a valid pre-release version.

 ### Pre-Release Labels

 When FHIR API implementation guides are published, they MUST have an associated maturity label.
-These labels are based on the GDS development process stages and MUST conform to one of the labels defined in the [FHIR-PUB-04: FHIR API Maturity](https://nhsconnect.github.io/fhir-policy/publication.html) 'Publication Requirements' section of the [NHS FHIR Policy](https://nhsconnect.github.io/fhir-policy/index.html).
+These labels are based on the Government Digital Service (GDS) development process [phases](https://www.gov.uk/service-manual/agile-delivery) and MUST conform to one of the labels defined in the [FHIR-PUB-04: FHIR API Maturity](https://nhsconnect.github.io/fhir-policy/publication.html) 'Publication Requirements' section of the [NHS FHIR Policy](https://nhsconnect.github.io/fhir-policy/index.html).

 <!-- TODO add more info -->